Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/permissions.md

 ## Description

-Alfresco Content Services provides a handful of out-of-the-box roles with different levels of permissions in the repository:
+Content Services provides a handful of out-of-the-box roles with different levels of permissions in the repository:

 * **Consumer** - can read content
 * **Contributor** - can create and upload content